-As per the Kyoto Protocol the EU committed to businesses reducing carbon emissions by 8% below 1990 levels across Europe.
-A cap is set on the amount of emissions an installation can produce.
-Those who fall under can trade the excess to those who exceed the limit.
+As per the Kyoto Protocol, the EU committed to businesses reducing carbon emissions by 8% below 1990 levels across Europe.
+A cap was set on the amount of emissions an installation can produce.
+Those who fell under this cap could trade the excess to those who exceed the limit.
 The ETS now covers 45% of EU emissions with over 12,000 installations involved.
 Sectors include:

 - Electricity Generation

 - Mineral Processing